BrianLusina/jtscripts/jssnips/data_structures/arrays/linked_list/README.md

 conditions.
 Specifically: `pop` or `shift` will never be called on an empty list.

+Your linked list should be able to `count` and `delete` items as well.

 If you want to know more about linked lists, check [Wikipedia](https://en.wikipedia.org/wiki/Linked_list).

 ## Source